DannyGilligan/chocelegance-resubmission/README.md

 <tr>
 <td>
 A responsive carousel has been developed to display user testimonials on the home page.
+<br><br>
 The content for this is entered by the superuser in the admin panel.
 <br><br>

 </td>